Kindergarten Readiness Assessment for Families

 Kindergarten Readiness Assessment Basics

-Ohio's new Kindergarten Readiness Assessment is for all children enrolled in a public school.
+Ohio's Kindergarten Readiness Assessment is for all children enrolled in a public school, and those chartered non-public schools that have opted in to particpate in the assessment.

-The assessment measures your child's knowledge and abilities in six areas: social skills, language and literacy, mathematics, science, social studies, physical well-being and motor development.
+The assessment measures your child's knowledge and abilities in four areas: social skills, language and literacy, mathematics, and physical well-being and motor development.

 The assessment starts when your child enters kindergarten.
 Ohio kindergarten teachers will have until November 1, of each year, to complete the Kindergarten Readiness Assessment.